dawelsch/dawelsch.github.io/websrc/source/documents/networking/concepts.md

 Using container networking with Contiv is as easy as creating networks and assigning containers to the networks.
 Contiv's real power, however, is the ability to apply policies that govern the security, bandwidth, priority, and other parameters for container applications.
-Following are some concepts and terminoilogy required to understand Contiv's policy framework.
+Following are some concepts and terminology required to understand Contiv's policy framework.

 ## Groups